Guleixibian2009/Hand-Written-HTML-Site/README.md

 ### All the functions --- JavaScript

 The use of `JavaScript` (actually `jQuery`) allows me to create beautiful animations and functions.
 The `Utility Buttons` the `Survey Banner` are built with `jQuery`.
-You can Press F12 or Ctrl + Shift + I to view the source code!
+You can Press F12 or Ctrl + Shift + I to view the source code!😋

 * * *

 #### JavaScript I wrote

 Well, actually I didn't want to learn `JavaScript` when I started this project...
 But once I decided to add a `Survey Banner`, I realized that I needed to hide it after several seconds.
-Then I started to write `JavaScript`.
+Then I started to write `JavaScript`.😏

 For example: